-- Allow unsolicited authentication response: Enable if you want to be able to navigate to Automation Cloud from the IdP dashboard.
+- Allow unsolicited authentication response: Enable if you want to be able to navigate to Orchestrator from the IdP dashboard.

 - SAML binding type: HTTP redirect configures the SAML configuration to communicate using URL parameters via the HTTP user agent.

-- Service certificate usage: Select the operations for which you want to use your IdP's service certificate..
+- Service certificate usage: Select the option that you prefer.

 - Click Test and Save to finish configuring the integration.